cms-oeda-1/ab2d-design-exercise-resources-2019/README.md

 [Input Data Files]: #input-data-files

 ### Access Management System Authentication Data: `input-data-ams-authn.csv`
-[Access Management System Authentication Data]: #input-data-ams-authn
+[Access Management System Authentication Data]: #access-management-system-authentication-data-input-data-ams-authncsv

 The `input-data-ams-authn.csv` file is a Comma-Separated Value (CSV) file containing authentication data from the (hypothetical) Access Management System.
 It contains one row for every user, with the following columns: